What Is The Biggest Ghost Town In America?

 The town once had a population of several hundred, which has dwindled to fewer than a dozen.
 The railroad depot is now a visitor center for New River Gorge National River.

-Today, much of Thurmond is owned by the National Park Service for the New River Gorge National River.
+Today, the National Park Service for the New River Gorge National River owns much of Thurmond.
 The C&O passenger railway depot in town was renovated in 1995 and now functions as a Park Service visitor center.
 The entire town is a designated historic district on the National Register of Historic Places.